rafamel/objection-before-and-unique/README.md

 ### `unique`

-Optional key.
-Sets the unique columns.
+*Optional.* Sets the unique columns.

 Takes an **array of objects**, each with keys: